How to Generate Localization-Ready Technical Copy and Images in Pre-Production | Technical Communication Center

-How to Generate Localization-Ready Technical Copy and Images in Pre-Production
+How to Generate Localization Ready Technical Copy and Images in Pre-Production

 Technical writers can help a localization project significantly by following a set of guidelines in the pre-production phase of localization – that is, when the source files are generated at the “home location.”

-1) Writing Guidelines
+1) Writing Guidelines for Localization

 For example, “here are the facts straight from the horse’s mouth” is an American expression that cannot be translated easily to most other languages.
 Thus it should not be used in a pre-production technical source document.